skfarhan053/skfarhan053/README.md

-👋 Hi, I’m Farhan Shaik, also known as @skfarhan053!
+👋 Hi, I’m Farhan Shaik,

 👀 I’m passionate about football and diving into the world of web application development.
 I find joy in crafting projects and navigating the intricacies of databases.